Michigan's largest county certifies election results after Republicans earlier blocked certification - KVIA

 “Based on what I saw and went through in poll books in this canvas, I believe that we do not have complete and accurate information in those poll books,” Palmer said.

+An Air Force veteran and University of Michigan law student, who was a nonpartisan observer at the TCF Center on November 4, grew emotional when saying the board’s decision diminished the rights he sought to defend.

+“As someone who served in the military, I was willing to sacrifice my life so that every single American would have the right to vote.
+I thought that was something that we all believed in as Americans.
+It breaks my heart to see that some of my fellow Americans seem to disagree,” Joseph Zimmerman said.

-In Benson’s statement, she said it was “common” for some precincts to have minor discrepancies with their poll books.
+In a written statement after the initial deadlock, Benson said it was “common” for some precincts to have minor discrepancies with their poll books.
 But she also said, “Importantly, this is not an indication that any votes were improperly cast or counted.”

 Election experts and Michigan insiders reacted with shock to the original vote.

 “The people have spoken: Joe Biden won Michigan by more than 140,000 votes,” Gov. Gretchen Whitmer, a Democrat, said in a statement.
 “Today’s action is a blatant attempt to undermine the will of the voters.
-The process, however, will move forward.
-Under Michigan law, the Board of State of Canvassers will now finish the job and I have every expectation they will certify the results when the job is done.”
+The process, however, will move forward.”

+Whitmer on CNN’s “New Day” Wednesday called the Republicans’ initial refusal to officially recognize the results “mind-boggling” and “incredibly distressing for that short period of time that it stood.”

+She added that she has “every expectation” that the Board of State Canvassers will complete the process of finalizing the results next week and “that the will of the voters will be respected.”

 Nancy Kaffer, a columnist at the Detroit Free Press, tweeted, “This is unprecedented in my 20 years covering government here.”
 Amy Walter of the nonpartisan Cook Political Report tweeted, “There has been zero evidence of fraud here or elsewhere” and said Republican efforts to block certification “does real and lasting damage to our institutions.”

-Note: This story and its headline have been updated with additional developments on Tuesday.